 The key name is always required.
 The keys stretch, shrink, step and optionally auto_expand only have meaning when used together: they can be used to replace a post-loading \expandg-lyphsinfont command.
 The expansion_factor is value that can be present inside a font in font.fonts.
 It is the actual expansion factor (a value between -shrink and stretch, with step step) of a font that was automatically generated by the font expansion algorithm.
-The key attributes can be used to replace \pdffontattr.
+The key attributes can be used to set font attributes in the pdf file.
 The key used is set by the engine when a font is actively in use, this makes sure that the font's definition is written to the output file (dvi or pdf).
 The tfm reader sets it to false.
 The direction is a number signalling the 'normal' direction for this font.
 There are sixteen possibilities:

 number meaning number meaning

 0 LT 8 TT

 1 LL 9 TL

 2 LB 10 TB

 3 LR 11 TR

 4 RT 12 BT

 5 RL 13 BL

 6 RB 14 BB

 7 RR 15 BR

 These are Omega-style direction abbreviations: the first character indicates the 'first' edge of the character glyphs (the edge that is seen first in the writing direction), the second the 'top' side.
+Keep in mind that LuaTEX has a bit different directional model so these values are not used for anything.